-One fair-quality prospective study (n=2,153) by Oda and colleagues73 evaluated the differential surgical harms between persons who received immediate surgery (n=974) versus persons who received active surveillance (n=1,179) for papillary microcarcinoma.
+One fair-quality prospective study (n=2,153) by Oda et al evaluated the differential surgical harms between persons who received immediate surgery (n=974) versus active surveillance (n=1,179) for papillary microcarcinoma.
 Persons who received active surveillance self-selected to be followed by serial neck ultrasound and laboratory testing.
-Ultimately 94 of the 1,179 persons in the active surveillance group had surgery.
+Ultimately, 94 of the 1,179 persons in the active surveillance group had surgery.
 Median followup was 47 months (range, 12 to 116 months).
-Permanent hypoparathyroidism was more common in the immediate surgery group (16 of 974) than the active surveillance group (1 of 1,179) (p<0.0001).
-Recurrent laryngeal nerve palsy was uncommon and therefore not different between the two groups (2 events in the immediate surgery and 0 events in the active surveillance groups).
-The difference in surgical harms resulted from the lower number of persons in the active surveillance group going onto surgery.
+Permanent hypoparathyroidism was more common in the immediate surgery group (16/974) than in the active surveillance group (1/1,179) (p<0.0001).
+Recurrent laryngeal nerve palsy was uncommon and therefore not different between the two groups (2 vs. 0 events in the immediate surgery vs. active surveillance groups).
+The difference in surgical harms resulted from the lower number of persons in the active surveillance group going on to surgery.

-Two fair-quality studies reported on surgical mortality. ^{107,108} A large prospective observational cohort study in the United States of 5,584 persons with thyroid cancer who had undergone surgical treatment in 1996 found 15 deaths (0.3%) within 30 days, five of which occurred for persons with undifferentiated or anaplastic cancer.
-108 Surgical mortality did not differ by type of surgical procedure, albeit the number of deaths was too low to make any meaningful conclusions.
-In a large retrospective study in the United States of 13,854 persons with thyroid cancer who had undergone surgery in 1999 to 2003, the same-stay mortality rate was 0.2 percent among those who had undergone lobectomy (nine of 4,238 patients) and 0.1 percent who had undergone total thyroidectomy (12 of 9,616 patients) (p=0.22).
-107 The study did not report mortality by type or stage of cancer.
+Two fair-quality studies reported on surgical mortality.
+A large prospective observational cohort study in the United States of 5,584 persons with thyroid cancer who had undergone surgical treatment in 1996 found 15 deaths (0.3%) within 30 days, five of which were persons with undifferentiated or anaplastic cancer.
+Surgical mortality did not differ by type of surgical procedure, albeit the number of deaths was too low to make any meaningful conclusions.
+In a large retrospective study in the United States of 13,854 persons with thyroid cancer who had undergone surgery in 1999 to 2003, the same-stay mortality rate was 0.2 percent among those who had undergone lobectomy (9/4,238 patients) and 0.1 percent among those who had undergone total thyroidectomy (12/9,616 patients) (p=0.22).
+The study did not report mortality by type or stage of cancer.
 However, it did report other serious perioperative harms, including myocardial infarction, cerebrovascular accident, pulmonary embolus, pneumonia, airway injury (including tracheal injury), chyle leak, bleeding or hematoma requiring reoperation, and wound complications or infections.
 Because these harms were not consistently reported or defined, we do not discuss them further here.